hamzanaveedmalik/request-multiple-urls/README.md

 ![npm](https://img.shields.io/github/forks/hamzanaveedmalik/request-multiple-urls)
 ![npm](https://img.shields.io/github/stars/hamzanaveedmalik/request-multiple-url)

-A JavaScript package that is able to:&nbsp
+A JavaScript package that is able to
-● fetch an array of URLs which contain JSON data&nbsp ● return their contents in a promise&nbsp
+● fetch an array of URLs which contain JSON data
+● return their contents in a promise

 # Install
 Run the the below command in the terminal